 Don’t expect Google to help you cheat its rankings.

-Google wants a great user experience for it’s search customers and understanding that principle is critical.
+Google wants a great user experience for

 You searched PageRank because you thought it would help you with SEO, so we’ll help you understand how you can measure the overall effectiveness of your website in the rest of this article.